lochrist/UniPix/Documentation~/UniPix.md

 Pixel Art Editor for Unity

+Import Workflow:
+- accept pix.asset -> single drag acceptance + open asset -> easy

+- Drag multiple textures
+    - Extract sprites from each texture if possible
+        - One frame per sprite
+- Drag multiple sprites: one frame per sprite

+When Exporting:
+- For each frame that is not bound to a sprite:
+    - Create one texture per frame
+    - create spritesheet

+In Frame view:
+- Show sprite mapped to the frame(?)
+- If assigned another sprite: load it?

 TODO
 *
 * Import/Export : to clarify goals. should at least make editing of game assets possible
     * When dragging identify if multiple sprites are dragged, bind each frames to its sprite source
         * is it possible to actually write on a spritesheet?
+        * Support Sprite if they are bound to an asset
+        * Frame keeps reference on the sprite
+        * on Save:
+            * Write in the Sprite Texture
+            * If only a texture and NOT a Sprite: write on the image (same format if possible)
     * export as gif
     * export as spritesheet
     * Workflow with sprites: